jisoohand/jisoohand.github.io/posts/wemademax-2026-growth-outlook.md

 At the core of Wemade Max's revenue engine is **Night Crows**, which surpassed **KRW 650 billion in cumulative revenue** since its April 2023 launch.
 The title continues to generate meaningful cash flow across multiple global markets.

-Meanwhile, the legacy IP **Silkroad Online** recorded over **30% revenue growth** in 2025, extending a five-year CAGR of approximately 20%.
+Meanwhile, the legacy IP **Silkroad** recorded over **30% revenue growth** in 2025, extending a five-year CAGR of approximately 20%.
 For an IP that has been in operation for over two decades, this level of growth signals strong community engagement and effective live-service management — qualities that translate directly into revenue predictability.

-**Lost Sword** and **Akma-dan Dolgyeok!** (which topped both the Korean App Store and Japanese charts) further demonstrate the company's ability to launch and scale titles across different markets and genres.
+**Lost Sword** and **Hellsquad Rrrush!** (which topped both the Korean App Store and Japanese charts) further demonstrate the company's ability to launch and scale titles across different markets and genres.

 ## Operating Loss in Context: Strategic Investment, Not Structural Weakness